xiaoye97/VRoidXYTool/README_English.md

 `Q:` I installed the plugin.
 How can I open it in the VRoid Studio?

-`A:` F11 or edit hotkey in BepInEx/config/me.xiaoye97.plugin.VRoidStudio.VRoidXYTool.cfg, `Hotkey = You want key`
+`A:` Tab or edit hotkey in BepInEx/config/me.xiaoye97.plugin.VRoidStudio.VRoidXYTool.cfg, `Hotkey = You want key`

 `Q:` How can I contact you?

 `A:` VRoid QQGroup(684544577), My private QQGroup (528385469), discord xiaoye#3171(Slow reply), Twitter @xiaoye1997 (Slow reply)

-`Q:` The UI language is Chinese, how to switch to English?

-`A:` Edit language in BepInEx/config/me.xiaoye97.plugin.VRoidStudio.VRoidXYTool.cfg, `Language = English`

 [1]: https://github.com/BepInEx/BepInEx/releases
 [2]: https://www.bilibili.com/video/BV1TP4y1V7Qn/